oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/read_only_cache/README.md

 This FPGA tutorial demonstrates an example of using the read-only cache to boost the throughput of an FPGA DPC++ design.
-Specifically, the read-only cache is most appropriate for table lookups that are constant throughout the execution of a kernel and is optimized for high cache hit performance.
+Specifically, the read-only cache is most appropriate for non-contiguous read accesses from off-chip memory buffers that are guaranteed to be constant throughout the execution of a kernel.
+The read-only cache is optimized for high cache hit performance.

 To enable the read-only cache, the `-Xsread-only-cache-size<N>` flag should be passed to the `dpcpp` command.
 Each kernel will get its own *private* version